Manhattan property investment performance

 Global investors buy Manhattan condos for portfolio diversification.
 Manhattan and London have the most desirable property in the world.
 In Manhattan, merely 10 percent of housing units are condominiums which partly explains the consistent appreciation.
 Seventy percent of housing inventory comprise of rental buildings and the other 20 percent are Cooperatives (which are not investor friendly).

-Investors buy a Manhattan condo property for asset diversification, preservation and as a badge of pride in owning a piece of Manhattan.
+Investors buy a Manhattan condo property for asset diversification, capital preservation and as a badge of pride in owning a piece of Manhattan.

 Manhattan property prices appreciate with inflation